BASAK KUS

 Ph.D., Sociology, University of California-Berkeley

-Basak Kus is an Associate Professor of Government at Wesleyan University.
+Basak Kus is an Associate Professor of Political Economy, Law, and Public Policy at Wesleyan University.
 Before joining Wesleyan in 2012, she worked as a postdoctoral researcher at Yale and Princeton universities, and taught political economy and public policy at University College Dublin in Ireland.

 Professor Kus teaches and writes about the interplay between the state, capitalism, and democracy.
 A central question drives her diverse research interests: How do governments (the US government, in particular) conceptualize and respond to crises and risks across different fields, whether it is the financial sector, climate change, or national security?
 To date, her research has delved into economic crises and liberalization reforms, the restructuring of the welfare state, state-labor union relations, regulation of the financial sector, financialization, debt, and the politics of inequality in the US, Europe, and Turkey.